kartikbhushan/Hacking-Scripts/Network Scanner/Readme.md

  **Requirements**

- A requiremnets.py is been made run it before running the Script
+ A requiremnets.py is been made run it before running the Script :grinning: